libero/pattern-library/README.md

 ======================

 ## Developing patterns with the pattern library
-[This section is a work in progress.
-Likely to be updated to use Docker.]
+[No patterns yet!

-To get things up and running for local development using default configuration, run `/bin/dev`.
+This section is a work in progress.]

 ### Configuration
 N.B.
 When configuration files are changed, the config needs to be regenerated, either by running `node ./libero-config/bin/distributeConfig.js` or the Gulp task `distributeConfig`.